ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

   ggtitle("Full eBird dataset for the County of Constance")
 ```

-![No. of eBird observations over the
+![No.Â of eBird observations over the
 years](/img/blog-images/2018-08-21-birds-radolfzell/barplot-1.png)

 eBird started in 2002 but only became global in 2010.
 It allows people